Tybee Island is a small coastal barrier island located just 15 miles east

-Beach lovers from all over the world come to the Tybee Island beaches, Lighthouse, Marine Science center, Museums, Fort Screven and nearby Fort Pulaski.
+Travelers from all over the world come to southeast Georgia to see the Tybee Island beaches, Lighthouse, Marine Science Center, museums, Fort Screven and nearby Fort Pulaski.

-Tybee Island's history is reflected by the Lighthouse, constructed in 1739.
-The structure, which stands today is 154 feet high.
+Tybee Island's history is reflected prominently by the Lighthouse, which

 town of Tybee.